-Our priority was to optimize the Carefree Dental homepage, as it was the main entry point for traffic to the site.
+Our priority was to optimize the Carefree Dental homepage to drive more sales, as it was the main entry point for traffic to the site.
 One area of focus was the billboard—the first reveal users would see.

-We established multiple CTAs and links to move users through the site, but they weren’t all performing equally.
 Our homepage billboard featured a main CTA that read "Sign Up Now!", with a secondary link below that read "Or find a provider near you."
 The assumption was that users would convert or confirm their desired dentist was in-network before converting.

-Though the main goal of the homepage optimizations was to drive signups, our stats showed that many visitors weren't ready to make that commitment in the first reveal.
+The underlying goal of the optimizations was to drive conversions, but our stats showed that many visitors weren't ready to make that commitment yet.
 Users were instead looking for education and assurances first.
 Driving more conversions would not be as simple as adding more links to "Sign Up Now!"

-46.7% of user traffic that lead to the Signup page dropped off before taking any other action.
-For the Find a Provider page, traffic was dropping off at 42%.
+46.7% of users that headed to the Signup page from the Homepage dropped off before taking any other action.
+For the Find a Provider page, 42% of users from the Homepage dropped off.

-However, for another one of our main navigation links — the How it Works page — only 20.9% of users were dropping off.
+However, for another one of our main navigation links — the How it Works page — only 20.9% of users from the Homepage were dropping off.

-This simple CTA change led to more than double the sales over the course of the test.
-The original CTA had a conversion rate of 0.60%, while the new version had a conversion rate of 1.26% — an 109.90% increase.
+This simple CTA change led to more than double the signups over the course of the test.
+The original CTA had a conversion rate of 0.60%, while the new version had a conversion rate of 1.26% — a 109.90% increase.

-Each of these clicks represents a visitor moving further down the sales funnel from the homepage.
-It's hard to sell to visitors you don't know anything about, and it's hard to learn from visitors who don't do anything on your site, so they engage and they more pages they view, the more you can learn and optimize.
+Each of these clicks represented a visitor moving further down the sales funnel from the homepage, which can be valuable.
+It's hard to sell to visitors you don't know anything about, and it's hard to learn from visitors who don't do anything on your site.
+The more users engage and the more pages they view, the more you can learn and optimize.

 Grab your phone or keyboard and reach out to usLet's Talk